ZOONOSIS - DISEASES SPREAD FROM CAT TO MAN

 Toxoplasmosis may also enter the water cycle through flushable cat litter or through infected soil being washed into drains.
 The oocysts are extremely reistant to water treatment and in 1995, a large human outbreak of toxoplasmosis was traced to the municipal water supply of the Greater Victoria area of British Columbia, Canada.
 Elsewhere, the parasite is flushed out to sea and has been responsible for the deaths of Sea Otters.
 Cat owners in coastal areas of the North America are advised to incinerate used cat litter (complete with faeces) or to bag it and dispose of it with household rubbish.

 Mycobacterium tuberculosis and related tuberculosis-causing mycobacteria can infect cats and be transmitted to humans.
 It is particularly dangerous to humans with poor immune systems e.g. with HIV.
-Since there is no fully effective treatment in cats, euthanasia is recommended to reduce the risk to humans.
-It is, however, a rare disease in cats.
+The infection route appears to be through cat interaction with infected cattle, infected wildlife or other infected cats.
+Since there is no fully effective treatment in cats, euthanasia is usually recommended to reduce the risk to humans.
+It is, however, a rare disease in cats and is newsworthy because of its rarity.
+Most human cases of TB are from human-to-human contact in unvaccinated individuals.

 Most viruses are extremely species specific.
 Feline Immunodeficiency Virus, Feline Infectious Peritonitis, and Feline Leukaemia Virus can not cause illness in people.
 A cat can not catch a human common cold, although there is indication that canine coronavirus infection may potentiate FIP in cats and human influenza can infect cats.
 As well as rabies, there are a few feline viral infections which can cause illness in humans.
 At the end of this section there is a specific note about feline coronaviruses to clear up the misunderstanding which arose when some newspapers mistakenly attributed the SARS coronavirus to cats (felids) instead of to civets (viverrids).